Shine16/Linobot-New-Install/README.md

 <br />

-enter ip address to putty at port 22 for ssh, registry key will be wrong, press OK
+Enter ip address to putty at port 22 for ssh, registry key may give an error, press OK

 <br />